Gifted and Talented Education at Good Shepherd

 Out of School Programmes

-There are a number of out of school opportunties for gifted and talented learners (see websites below)
+There are a number of out of school opportunities for gifted and talented learners (see websites below)

 https://kidspot.co.nz/school-age/gifted-talented-children/